MikhailArkhipov/vscode-r/README.md

 **R Interpreter not found**

-Try using `r.intepreterPath` setting and specify path to R installation.
+Try using `r.interpreterPath` setting and specify path to R installation.
 The path should be root folder, like `C:\Program Files\R\R-3.4.3`, without `bin/x64`.

 ## Not currently supported